benlau/quickflux/README.md

 If this property is set to false, all the signal and callback will not be invokved.
 This include the "dispatched" signal and callback registered via the "on()" function.

+**filter[Property]**

+Set a filter to incoming message.
+Only message with name matched with the filter will emit "dispatched" signal.
+If it is not set, it will dispatch every message.

+**filters[Property]**
+Set a list of filter to incoming message.
+Only message with name matched with the filters will emit "dispatched" signal.
+If it is not set, it will dispatch every message.